Evidence required for support and adjustments

-More information about the process of a full diagnostic assessment, and how King's can support you, please click on the box on the right.
+For more information about the process of a full diagnostic assessment, and how King's can support you, please click on the box on the right.

-A completed medical certificate or letter from your GP.
-You letter must not be more than 6 months old at the date your start your course.
-If it is more than 6 months old, it needs to be accompanied by a new letter from a suitably qualified professional confirming that the contents of the old letter are still valid and include any changes in your condition.
-If you have an Autistic Spectrum Condition, you will need to provide your full assessment.
+A recent completed medical certificate or letter from a suitably qualified medical professional such as your GP.
+If your evidence is more than 1 year old, we may ask you to provide a new letter from your GP confirming that the contents of the old letter are still valid and include any changes in your condition.
+If you have an Autistic Spectrum Condition, it is helpful if you can provide your full assessment.